Our Team

 Lauren Woitalla

 Lauren Woitalla (she/her) is a sign language interpreter with a passion for spreading the joy of American Sign Language (ASL).
 Learning ASL has opened many doors and started friendships that will last a lifetime.
-When she is not singing, Lauren is spending time with family and friends, playing games, organizing (yes, she finds that fun), and exploring!
-People have described her as fun, humorous, and passionate.
-She looks forward to working with you and growing together in the world of sign language!

 Screen Shot 2021-11-24 at 8.56.00 AM.png